nexmo-se/neru-voice-record-transcript-s3/README.md

     - `{host}/webhooks/event`
 5. Check `neru.yml.example` to see what configurations fields need to be added into `neru.yml`.
 6. Run `npm install`.
 7. Deploy app to Neru using the `neru deploy` command.
+Use the second url given by Neru upon successfully running this command.
 8. Make sure you have your AWS credentials (id key, secret, region) and S3 bucket name ready with the correct permissions.

 ## ▶️ Executing